Joliet Methamphetamine Possession Defense Lawyer

 Will County Ecstasy, LSD Arrest Attorney

-I am Douglas G. DeBoer and with over 20 years of criminal defense experience that I use on behalf of my clients.
+I am Douglas G. DeBoer – I bring 30 years of criminal defense experience that I use on behalf of my clients.
 I do not shy away from even the most serious meth, LSD and Ecstasy possession cases, aggressively seeking the best possible outcome for my clients.
 My practice focuses solely on criminal defense and I pride myself on my thorough knowledge of the Illinois laws that govern drug possession cases.

 Contact us today – call or email us online for a free initial consultation.